4D topological textures in light

-where \(\mathbf{x}\), \(\mathbf{y}\) and \(\mathbf{z}\) are unit vectors in the \(x\), \(y\) and \(z\) directions, respectively, and the six real parameters $A,\Phi,\gamma_1,\gamma_2,\delta_1,\delta_2$ are functions of position, and even time as long as their variation is negligible over the scale of an optical cycle.
-The real electric field is obtained by taking the real part of \({\bf E}\exp{(-i \omega t)}\), where \(\omega\) is the carrier temporal angular frequency of oscillation.
-Note that only four parameters are required to describe a 3D polarization state, since the global amplitude $A$ and the global phase $\Phi$ do not affect the shape and orientation of the ellipse traced by the electric field over a temporal period.
-In order for the field to span all polarization states, these four parameters must span a range of values, for example: \(0 \leq \gamma_1, \gamma_2 \leq \pi/2\), which account for all relative amplitudes between the three field components, and \(0 \leq \delta_1, \delta_2 < 2 \pi\), which account for all relative phases.
-Therefore, in order to design a field that covers all states of polarization, we must map the complete abstract four-parameter space $(\gamma_1,\gamma_2,\delta_1,\delta_2)$ onto the physical space-time $(x,y,z,t)$, with the constraint that the field must be a solution of Maxwell's equations in free space.
-Under the approximation that the temporal dependence of the polarization parameters is much slower than the scale set by $\omega$, these conditions reduce to requiring the form in Eq.~\eqref{eq:fieldparameters} to satisfy the Helmholtz equation and to have zero divergence.
+where $\mathbf{p},\mathbf{m}=(\pm\mathbf{x}+\mathbf{z})/\sqrt2$, with $\mathbf{x}$, $\mathbf{y}$, and $\mathbf{z}$ representing linear polarization states along the $x$, $y$, and $z$ axes, respectively.
+The six real parameters $A,\Phi,\delta,\gamma,\phi,\varphi$ are functions of position, and even time as long as their variation is negligible over the scale of an optical cycle.
+The real electric field is $\mathrm{Re}\left[{\bf E}\exp{(-\im \omega t)}\right]$, where \(\omega\) is the carrier temporal angular frequency of oscillation.
+Four parameters are required to describe a 3D polarization state, as the global amplitude $A$ and phase $\Phi$ do not affect the shape and orientation of the ellipse traced by the electric field over a temporal period.
+In order for the field to span all polarization states, these four parameters must span independently a range of values, for example: \(0 \leq \delta, \gamma \leq \pi/2\), which account for all relative amplitudes between the three field components, and \(0 \leq \phi, \varphi < 2 \pi\), which account for all relative phases.
+Therefore, the field must map the complete abstract four-parameter space $(\delta,\gamma,\phi,\varphi)$ onto physical space-time $(x,y,z,t)$ while satisfying Maxwell's equations in free space.